kpn/kstreams/docs/stream.md

 - Saving offsets in a custom store when a partition is `revoked`
 - Load a state or cache warmup on completion of a successful partition re-assignment.

+### Manual Commit

-If you do not provide a `RebalanceListener` kstreams will set the default `KstreamsRebalanceListener`.
-If `manual` commit is enabled, `KstreamsRebalanceListener` will call `commit` before the `stream` partitions are revoked to avoid the error `CommitFailedError` and *duplicate* message delivery after a rebalance.
+If `manual` commit is enabled, you migh want to use the `ManualCommitRebalanceListener`.
+This `rebalance listener` will call `commit` before the `stream` partitions are revoked to avoid the error `CommitFailedError` and *duplicate* message delivery after a rebalance.
 See code [example](https://github.com/kpn/kstreams/tree/master/examples/stream-with-manual-commit) with manual `commit`

-::: kstreams.KstreamsRebalanceListener
+::: kstreams.ManualCommitRebalanceListener
     options:
         show_root_heading: true
         docstring_section_style: table
         show_signature_annotations: false
         show_bases: false

-### Base Class
+### Custom Rebalance Listener

-If you want to define a custom `RebalanceListener`, it has to inherits from `kstreams.RebalanceListener`
+If you want to define a custom `RebalanceListener`, it has to inherits from `kstreams.RebalanceListener`.

 ::: kstreams.RebalanceListener
     options: